Land Office is committed to good design and getting it built.

 Project Architect

 Sarah Ramsey joined Land Office in 2019.
-As Project Architect, Sarah oversees projects from the early design phases through phases through their completion.
+As Project Architect, Sarah oversees projects from the early design phases through their completion.
 Her passion for design and its thoughtful execution, along with her keen eye for detail, allow her to move fluently between design and construction phases and interface effectively with clients, consultants and contractors.

 Sarah’s 15 years of professional experience ranges from bespoke residential to large-scale cultural projects.
 Prior to joining Land Office, Sarah worked at wHY as a designer and leader of the firm’s IDEAS Workshop.
 In addition to her contributions on numerous mixed-use and cultural projects, she was an integral team member for wHY’s design competition entries including the winning Edinburgh Ross Pavilion and West Princes St Gardens, LA’s Pershing Square Renewal, and the Latvian Museum of Contemporary Art.
-A native of New York City, she spent 4 years working at Brooklyn-based CWB Architects (now The Brooklyn Studio) prior to moving West to pursue her graduate studies.
+A native of New York City, she spent 4 years working at Brooklyn-based CWB Architects (now The Brooklyn Studio) before moving West to pursue her graduate studies.

 Sarah holds a B.S.
 Arch from University of Virginia.
-She received her M.Arch from University of California, Berkeley, where she was the recipient of the AIA Henry Adams Medal as well the 2014 John K. Branner Traveling Fellowship, a grant supporting a yearlong architectural research project.
+She received her M.Arch from University of California, Berkeley, where she was the recipient of the AIA Medal for Academic Excellence as well the 2014 John K. Branner Traveling Fellowship, a grant supporting a yearlong architectural research project.
 Entitled “Postwar Concrete Postscript,” Sarah’s project examined Brutalist architecture across the globe and its capacity for change and re-use.
 Her research has been featured in numerous publications, including the L.A.
 Forum Newsletter, as well as on the podcast 99% Invisible.

 Sarah is a licensed architect in the state of California.
 She holds an NCARB Certificate, and is a member of the American Institute of Architects (AIA).